thekugelblitz/bkpManager/README.md

 ---

 ## **📜 License**
 This script is released under the **GNU GENERAL PUBLIC LICENSE Version 3**.
 You are free to modify and use it for commercial or personal use.
-Attribution is appreciated! 😊
+I would appreciate your contribution! 😊

 ---